Understanding Cumulative Bonus in Health Insurance Policies

 Understanding Cumulative Bonus in Health Insurance

 In other words, this benefit is carried over to the next year in the form of an increase in the limit of coverage (basic Sum insured + cumulative bonus) without any additional cost to the policyholder.
-It is a reward for not utilizing the insurance coverage provided.”
+It is a reward for not utilising the insurance coverage provided.”

 It’s also important to read the fine print of your policy and understand the terms and conditions so you can take full advantage of the cumulative bonus.